Wednesday, 25 January 2012

 Lowlights: the painfully brief views of the Spanish Sparrow at Calshot in Hampshire, and the sad demise of the aforementioned Little Auk the morning after we saw it.

 Here are some photos I took during the trip, followed by the full list of birds seen (including splits).
-The ten marked * at the top of the list were all British lifers for me.
+The eleven marked * at the top of the list were all British lifers for me.

 Rough-legged Buzzard - Holkham, Norfolk, Sunday 15th January 2012